betrusted-io/xous-core/docs/syscalls.md

 ## Syscall Types

-Syscalls use specialised types, many of which are backed by `usize`.
+Syscalls use specialized types, many of which are backed by `usize`.
 For example, a `MemoryAddress` is a `NoneZeroUsize`, which is the same size as `usize`.
 In this manner, programs can ensure that memory addresses cannot be `NULL`.

 ## Syscall Support Types